-21H.301 The Ancient World: Greece Fall 2004 For information about citing these materials or our Terms of Use, visit: http://ocw.mit.edu/terms.
-MIT 21.H301 (CI-HASS-D): ANCIENT WORLD - GREECE (Fall 2009) COURSE SYLLABUS Prof. Steven E. Ostrow Writing Advisor: Ms. Kathleen Delaney Lectures: Tues., Thurs.
+MIT 21H.301 (CI-HASS-D): ANCIENT WORLD - GREECE (Fall 2010) COURSE SYLLABUS Prof. Steven E. Ostrow, History Faculty Prof. Kathleen Delaney, Writing Advisor Lectures: Tues., Thurs.
 12:00 Recitations: Fri.
-12:00, 2:00, 4:00 Required Textbooks (new at MIT Bookstore; & try "used": MIT Bookstore, Abebooks.com, Amazon) textbook: Pomeroy, Burstein, Donlan, Roberts, Ancient Greece, 2nd ed.
+12:00, 2:00, 4:00 Required Books (new at MIT Bookstore; & try "used": Coop, Abebooks.com, Amazon) Textbook: Pomeroy, Burstein, Donlan, Roberts, Ancient Greece, 2nd ed.
 (2008) Aristophanes, Three Comedies: Birds, Clouds, Wasps (transl.
 W. Arrowsmith & D. Parker) Aristotle, Athenian Constitution (transl.
 P. Rhodes) Herodotus, Histories (transl.
 A. De Sélincourt) Homer, The Iliad (transl.
 R. Fagles) Plato, The Trial and Death of Socrates (transl.
 G. Grube) Plutarch, Greek Lives (transl.
 R. Waterfield) Thucydides, History of the Peloponnesian War (transl.
 R. Warner) Course Requirements and Grading:

 Attendance at Lectures (Tuesday & Thursday) & Discussion (Friday) - Exams: Hour Exam: (50 minutes long) Tues., Oct.
-20 (10% of course grade) Final exam: (90 minutes) date to be determined (15% of course grade) Full description of the exams will be distributed in due course. - Papers: Four writing assignments required (as per CI-HASS-D- standards): 3 7-page ESSAYS (double-spaced 8 1⁄2"x 11" pp., each=15% of course grade); plus a REVISION of essay #1 or #2 (= 10%).
-Late Penalties:

-Technical requirements and topics to be announced.
+19 (10% of course grade) Final exam: (90 minutes) date to be determined (15% of course grade) Full description of the exams will be distributed in due course. - Papers: Four writing assignments required (as per CI-HASS-D- standards): 3 7-page ESSAYS (double-spaced 8 1⁄2"x 11" pp., each=15% of course grade); plus a REVISION of essay #1 or #2 (= 10%).
+Late Penalties: Technical requirements and topics to be announced.
 All papers are due at the START of the lecture hour on the given due-date.
 Unexcused late papers will incur penalties: one partial grade step (as from A to A-, or from A- to B+) for each day late.
 (Excuses accepted only for serious & documented reasons of health or other genuine emergency - NOT merely "MIT work crunch.")
-REVISIONS: In order to catch any early problems, as well as to allow time for thoughtful revision, you will be required to revise and resubmit one of the first two essays due.
+REVISIONS, WRITING ADVISOR: In order to catch any early problems, and to allow time for thoughtful revision, you will be required to revise and resubmit one of the first two essays due.
 Students who receive a grade lower than "straight-B" (=85) on essay #1 will be required to revise that paper; all others may choose which of their first two essays they prefer to revise.
-As part of the revision process, all students must attend at least one 30-minute individual tutorial with Ms. Kathleen Delaney (the writing advisor for this course), at which you will have the opportunity to discuss strategies for improving the quality of your writing.
-Due Dates: Paper #1: October 6 (Tuesday) Paper #2: November 3 (Tuesday) Revised #1 or #2: November 24 (Tuesday) Paper #3: December 3 (Thursday) (No written work will be accepted after the date of the final exam.)
-Discussions: Active, informed participation in your weekly discussion section is required -- and warmly encouraged (based on reading and thinking about assigned texts, and on listening to the views of others both in lecture & in section meetings). (= 20% of course grade).
+As part of the revision process, all students must attend at least one 30-minute individual tutorial with Prof. Kathleen Delaney (our writing advisor for "Greece"), at which you will have the opportunity to discuss strategies for improving the quality of your writing.
+You are welcome to multiple tutorials!
+Due Dates: Paper #1: Sept.
+28 (Tuesday) Paper #2: Oct.
+26 (Tuesday) Revised #1 or #2: Nov.
+16 (Tuesday) Paper #3: December 2 (Thursday) (No written work will be accepted after the date of the final exam.)
+Discussions: Active, informed participation in your weekly discussion section is required -and warmly encouraged (based on reading and thinking about assigned texts, and on listening to the views of others both in lecture & in section meetings). (= 20% of course grade).
 ADDITIONAL RESOURCES Works of reference in the Humanities Library: - S. Hornblower and A. Spawforth (eds.), The Oxford Classical Dictionary, 3rd edition (1996). - The Cambridge Ancient History, 2nd edition: - Volume 3, part 3: Expansion of the Greek world, 8th to 6th centuries B.C. - Volume 5: The fifth century B.C. - Volume 6: The fourth century B.C. - Volume 7, part 1: The Hellenistic world Recommended web-sites: